remsysc/remsysc/README.md

 ```
 bulagfaust/       ← full-stack CMS  [v1 done] [inactive]
 weather-API/      ← use of external API [done]
-bulagfaust-node/  ← use of external API [in progress]
+bulagfaust-ts/  ← TS copy of bulagfaust [in progress]
 ```

 ### ◈ BulagFaust